simonehagey/orbdot/docs/source/model_fitting.rst

 The ``"*_results.json"`` File
 -----------------------------
-This file contains all of the information necessary to recall the settings and results of a model fit.
-This file is not typically opened directly, as it is not designed for easy reading.
-Instead, the ``"*_summary.txt"`` file serves to quickly convey the results, while this file ensures no information is lost.
+This file stores a comprehensive summary of the model fit settings and results in a ``.json`` format.
+It ensures that critical information about the model fit is not lost, but it is not designed for easy reading.
+Rather, the ``"*_summary.txt"`` file serves to quickly convey the results and should typically be examined first.

 The following table lists the keys of the ``*_results.json`` file dictionary: